carousel/php-design-patterns/docs/notes.md

     lightweight component
     Attach additional responsibilities to an object dynamically smart proxy
-    wrapped in constructor
+    WRAPPED in constructor
-    inheritance is not feasible because it is static and applies to an entire class decorate object at run-time,
+    INHERITANCE IS NOT FEASIBLE BECAUSE IT IS STATIC AND APPLIES TO AN ENTIRE CLASS decorate object at run-time,
     more flexible then inheritance
-    same interface as wrapped class
+    SAME INTERFACE AS WRAPPED CLASS
     alternative to subclassing
-    must be a subclass of wrapped interface/object
+    must be a subclass of WRAPPED interface/object
     example: grahical embellishment
 ###Bridge (handle/body)
-    decouple an abstraction from its implementation so that the two can vary independently (orthogonal) allow layering
+    IMPLEMENTATION PATTERN - COMPOSITION (INSTANCE IN CONSTRUCTOR) decouple an abstraction from its implementation so that the two can vary independently (orthogonal) implementation details pushed from hierarchy
+    allow layering
     abstraction and implementation can be extended differently more complex variation of adapter
     run-time binding of the implementation
     adapter makes things work before design
-    common interface for implementation
-    bridge make things work after they are designed
+    bridge make things work after they are designed common interface for implementation
 ###Proxy
+    IMPLEMENTATION PATTERN - AGGREGATION (INSTANCE PASSED)
     only one relationship (static?)
     provide a surrogate or placeholder for another object to control access to it limit access
     surrogate for another object/
-    same interface as wrapped class
+    same interface as WRAPPED class
-    wrapped may not exist
+    WRAPPED may not exist
     no object in constructor
 ###Facade
+    IMPLEMENTATION PATTERN - AGGREGATION (STATIC FACADE)
     provide a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use higher level interface (for one or many objects) different interface,new interface
+Facade defines a higher-level interface that makes the subsystem easier to use higher level interface (for one or many objects) different interface, new interface
     unidirectional protocol
 ###Composite (composite/leaf)
+    IMPLEMENTATION PATTERN - AGGREGATION (INSTANCE PASSED)
     recursive composition
     open ended number of objects
     representation
-    compose objects into tree structures to represent whole-part hierarchies. composite lets clients treat individual objects and compositions of objects uniformly treat primitive and composite objects same
+    compose objects into TREE STRUCTURES to represent whole-part hierarchies. composite lets clients treat individual objects and compositions of objects uniformly treat primitive and composite objects same
     part-whole hierarchies as object
     client use component class interface
     composite implements component interface
     nearly every user interface toolkit or framework uses a composite (from original Smalltalk MVC view implementation)
-###Flyweight (sharing expensive resources)
+### Flyweight (sharing expensive resources)
     use sharing to support large numbers of fine-grained objects efficiently share what is common (intrinsic)
     extrinsic